gottacatchenall/ms_sampling_effort/manuscript.md

 open data sharing practices [@Kenall2014OpeFut].
-Modern remote-sensing has enabled collection of data on spatial scales and resolutions previously unimaginable, and in-situ observations in the form of both camera-traps and environmental sensors have substantially improved amount of in-situ data.
-Yet widespread data about species interactions has remained illusive as detection of an interaction between two species often requires human sampling---although remote methods can be used to detect cooccurrence, this itself  is not necessarily indicative of interaction [@Blanchet2020CooNot].
+Modern remote-sensing has enabled collection of data on spatial scales and resolutions previously unimaginable, and in-situ observations in the form of both camera-traps and environmental sensors have substantially increased the amount of in-situ data available to ecologists.
+Yet widespread data about species interactions has remained illusive as detection of an interaction between two species often requires human sampling [@Strydom2021RoaPre]---although remote methods can be used to detect cooccurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
 This limitation induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.

-These sampling constraints go on to bias species interaction data: we only observe a small fraction of the variance in species interactions in space and time, these observations reflect the distribution of abundance within communities [@Poisot2015SpeWhy], and sampling of species interactions is geographically biased toward the usual suspects [@Poisot2021GloKno].
+These sampling constraints go on to bias species interaction data in several
+ways: we only observe a small fraction of the variance in species interactions in space and time, sampling of species interactions is geographically biased toward the usual suspects [@Poisot2021GloKno], and these observations themselves are reflect the distribution of abundance within communities [@Poisot2015SpeWhy].
 These biases have practical consequences for answering questions about species interactions [@deAguiar2019RevBia].
-The data we collect is noisy and likely contains many _false-negatives_, where we have no observation of two species interacting even though they do in some capacity.
+The data we collect is noisy and likely contains many _false-negatives_, where there is not an observation of two species interacting even though they actually do in some capacity.

-Here we seek to determine how false negatives in ecological interaction data impact the analysis and prediction of ecological networks, and how understanding the relationship between sampling effort and probability of a true negative can guide how we design surveys of ecological interactions [@Jordano2016SamNet].
-The fundamental questions we seek to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
-2) How "wrong" are the measurements of network structure modularity as a function of false-negative probability?
-3) How do false-negatives impact our ability to make reliable predictions about interactions?
-We conclude by arguing for using null models such as those used here.
+Here we seek to determine how false negatives in ecological interaction data impact the analysis and prediction of ecological networks, and how understanding the relationship between sampling effort and likelihood of a "true negative" can guide how we design surveys of ecological interactions [@Jordano2016SamNet].
+In this manuscript the fundamental questions we seek to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
+2) How "wrong" are the measurements of network structure modularity as a function of false-negative probability? and lastly 3) How do false-negatives impact our ability to make reliable predictions about interactions?
+We conclude by suggest use of null models similar to those presented here as a tool for guiding design of surveys of species interactions henceforth.

 # How many observations of a non-interaction do we need to classify it as a true negative?